iddu0/Project-SPCT/README.md

 # Project-SPCT
 This is a project to make school computers usable for anything other than school.
-It was made by Aadit Sharma and Radhesh Patel
-Project-SPCT is completely **open source**, meaning anyone can collaborate.
+It was made by iddu01 and djsnorlax6707 Project-SPCT is completely **open source**, meaning anyone can collaborate.
 Below are instructions on how to collaborate.
 # Notice:
 Project SPCT Premium is going to be replacing Project-SPCT basic.
 Thanks